PUBLIC LIABILITY INSURANCE

 3. Liability under a contract entered between two parties.

 The most important civil offence is negligence.
-Negligence is the breach of a custodial obligation due to the plaintiff (the one who is suing him) to the plaintiff (the one who is suing) and which is causing damage to the plaintiff.
+Negligence is the breach of a custodial obligation by the defendant (the one who is being sued) to the plaintiff (the one who is suing) and which is causing damage to the plaintiff.

 The information above may vary from Insurance Company to Insurance Company.
 Depending on the Insurance plan we will propose, we will give you all the relevant information required by the legislation so you can make your decision.
 Ask us today for an offer and, we will choose the most suitable package for your needs and budget.